x

 Despite the commonly spouted stereotypes about those with alcohol addiction, anyone can fall victim to alcohol and other substance use disorders.
 The causes of this and other addictions are incredibly complicated, ranging from genetic components out of one’s control to experiencing major traumatic events.

-Known contributors of alcoholism include:
+Known contributors to alcohol dependence include:

 • Family history of a substance use disorderthose with a family history of addiction have a higher risk of developing an addiction, due to genetic and environmental factors.